Tips for choosing your first credit card

 You can expect the following steps throughout your application process:

-2. Contact the card company to see if you pre-qualify: A soft inquiry (a type of credit check that doesn't affect your credit score) could help you determine if your credit score is high enough to apply for a certain card.
+- Contact the card company to see if you pre-qualify: A soft inquiry (a type of credit check that doesn't affect your credit score) could help you determine if it is a card that you want to proceed applying for.
 Although pre-qualifications are not guarantees that you could be approved for a specific credit card, they may help you narrow down options for credit cards that align with your current needs.

-5. Set up a finance or budget plan: Before using your credit card, be sure to have a plan or budget in place so that you don't spend more than you are able to pay off before the end of each payment due date.
+- Set up a finance or budget plan: Before using your credit card, be sure to have a plan or budget in place so that you don't spend more than you are able to pay off before the end of the billing cycle.
 This will allow you to avoid interest charges and helps prevent high balances or missed payments that could negatively affect your credit score.

-Best first credit cards for teenagers & college students
+Best first credit cards for young adults & college students

 First-time credit card users might find cards with the following features and perks most useful: